ids-s1-21/project-MZM/README.md

 variety of violin figures.
 Specifically, in 2019 there is a clear drop in well-being.
 This comes from the low data entry of Afghanistan.
 The violin plot in 2020 goes back to it’s average measure, however, this might be because Afghanistan does not have any data that year.
+Secondly, when comparing life expectancy and well being, it can be stated that Africa has both the lowest life expectancy and well-being values.
+On the other hand, Western Europe show very high data on both variables.
+The third graph shows ecological footprint vs well being measures.
+Even though a lot of them show fluctuation all regions generally show positive correlation between the two variables.
+As ecological footprint goes up, well-being increases.

 Conclusion